dsm23/sqlcommands/README.md

 SQL is used to access and manipulate a database

-MS SQLserver is a program that understands SQL
+MS SQL Server is a program that understands SQL

 SQL is not case sensitive